niaid/UMI-pacbio-pipeline/README.md

 ## Pipeline components:

 ## bin_by_UMI.py
-This script has 5 functions: [1] Reads the trimmed files and looks for 8 base primerID sequence after RT primer.
-Each primerID (UMI) is written to a csv file with associated ID and sequence.
-It also has functions that generates umi statistics.
-[2] Reads the UMI file generated in [1] and associates count column for each occurance of the UMI sequence.
-[3] Reads the UMI file and writes to a fasta format file: >seqID \n sequence.
-[4] Reads the fasta file generated in [3].
-Outputs a file with list of UMIs.
-[5].
-Reads the count UMI file and discard UMIs <= inflection point.
+This script has functions that read the trimmed files and looks for 8 base primerID sequence after RT primer.
+Each primerID (UMI) with associated ID and sequence is written to a `*.csv` file.
+UMIs and their frequency of occurances are written to a `*.txt` file and reads the count UMI file and discard UMIs <= inflection point.
+Formatted file as : >seqID_UMI \n sequence is written as `*.fasta` file.

 ## extract_seq.py
 Program extracts reads to `sequences` folder based on associated UMI sequence.
 It collects al the sequences with the same UMI and place them in one fasta file.